Tuesday, 24 April 2012

 Back to more remakes with a different name.

-Hong Kong classic Infernal Affairs (2002), yes that's not a typo would be later remade by Scorcese as The Departed in 2006.
+Hong Kong classic Infernal Affairs (2002), yes that's not a typo, became Scorcese's The Departed in 2006.

-Korean horror Into the Mirror (2003) would become Mirrors in 2008.
-That also had a unrelated sequel in 2010.
+Korean horror Into the Mirror (2003) would become Mirrors in 2008, which also had an unrelated sequel in 2010.

-The House on Sorority Row is a 1983 horror and then was shortened to just Sorority Row in 2009.
+The House on Sorority Row was shortened to just Sorority Row in 2009.
 Why?

 Kairo is a 2001 Japanese horror and would become Pulse in 2006.

-Michael Mann would later remake his made for TV movie L.A.
-Takedown (1989) as Heat in 1995 which was the first time De Niro and Pacino acted together.
+Michael Mann would later remake his own made for TV movie L.A.
+Takedown as Heat in 1995 which was the first time De Niro and Pacino shared the same scene together.

 Still, in 2008 they would be reunited again, but this time for an entire film in Righteous Kill.